Which of the 4 kinds of marriage problems are we having?

 Frozen communication leads to feelings of anxiety and emotional distance.
 When people have a concern that sits in their head and have no way to talk it through, they feel anxious.

-3. Do you bicker, argue or even fight when you disagree?
+3. Do you bicker, argue or even fight with one another when you disagree?
 That’s the ‘fight till you win’ strategy.

 Fighting leads to ill will and excessive anger.
 It can develop into controlling behaviors, and verbal or even physical abuse.

 Fighting often results in one partner yielding.
 And, as noted above, yielding can lead to depression.

 4. Do you find that because you feel unable to address the different problems in your relationship you’re tempted to turn your time and energy elsewhere?
 That’s called flight.